marioy47/blog-site/src/content/blog/create-and-publish-solidit-contract-from-scratch/index.md

 As you can see, Truffle stores the compile contracts in the `build/contracts/` folder as `.jsonc` files.
 And if you open them you can find the encoded bytecode that will get deployed in the blockchain.

+> [!NOTE]
+>
-> Note 1: _Jsonc_ files support comments
+> 1. _Jsonc_ files support comments

-> Note 2: If you have incompatibility of Solidity versions between contracts the compiler will fail
+> 1. If you have incompatibility of Solidity versions between contracts the compiler will fail

 ## Testing your contract